Strata property management services

 It is important to note that a strata corporation and a section are distinct bodies and the section will have its own executive in addition to being part of the strata corporation.

 A section’s interests may differ from other sections’ interests and the interests of the strata corporation.
 In April 2013, the Real Estate Council of BC (RECBC) issued information bulletins clarifying the responsibilities of strata management companies managing sections to acknowledge and protect these different interests.
+(Please note: as of August 1, 2021 RECBC is now part of the BC Financial Services Authority).

 Strata Property Act, sections: 4, 10, 24, 30, 32, 33, 34.1, 37-39, 135, 144, 179, 194